Here’s the truth – I’ve made a lot of VMware mistakes.

 I recently posted a checklist for troubleshooting VM performance issues, and this VM best practices checklist goes hand in hand.

-- Did you split the VM VMDK volumes on separate datastore?
+- Did you split the VM VMDK volumes on a separate datastore?

 - Did you create separate vControllers for each VMDK (especially if it is a database VM server)?